Algo-Foundry/atomic-transfers/README.md

 You can assume that the buyer and artist accounts are standalone accounts.

 ### Setup instructions
-1. Install packages with `npm install`.
+1. Install packages with `yarn install`.
 2. Copy `.env.example` to `.env`.
 3. Update Algorand Sandbox credentials in `.env` file.
 4. Use variables from `.env` file by running `source .env`.